hblyx/DSC180_Project2/methods.md

 # MLP on Node Features

-One of the neural networks we tested on the dataset was a Multi-Layer Perceptron constructed specifically to work with purely node features.
-The network consists of a linear layer that takes in the node feature matrix given by the dataset, ReLU activation, a second linear layer with 64 neural input and 32 output, fed into ReLU again, and finally a third linear layer with 32 neural input and output as the predicted community a node belongs to.
+The first neural network we tested on the dataset was a Multi-Layer Perceptron constructed specifically to work with purely node features.
+This network architecture comprised three linear layers.
+The first layer accepted the node feature matrix provided by the dataset, followed by Rectified Linear Unit (ReLU) activation.
+The second layer comprised 64 neurons as input and 32 neurons as output, which were subsequently fed into another ReLU activation function.
+The third and final layer consisted of 32 neurons as both input and output, and it predicted which community a node belongs to.

 # MLP on Graph Data

-The second MLP tested on the dataset was designed to operate solely based on graph data.
-This MLP was constructed similarly to the first MLP, with two linear layers and two ReLU layers, with the same sizes as well.
-The first linear layer was followed by a ReLU activation function, while the second linear layer had 64 input neurons and 32 output neurons, which were again fed into ReLU.
-The third linear layer, with 32 input neurons, produced the final prediction of the community that a node belongs to.
+The second MLP tested on the dataset was designed to operate with a focus on graph data alone.
+This MLP architecture was constructed in a manner similar to the first MLP, with two linear layers and two ReLU layers of the same size.
+The first linear layer was followed by a ReLU activation function, while the second linear layer consisted of 64 input neurons and 32 output neurons that were subsequently fed into another ReLU layer.
+Finally, the third linear layer comprised 32 input neurons and generated the community prediction for a node.

 # GNN on Node Features + Graph Data